renatobo/DucatiPanigaleCanBus/README.md

 - go to Settings
 - scroll down to Expert Settings
 - scroll down to Custom BTLE ODB Adapter
-- in 'Peripheral Name' add the full name of your device, e.g. DuCan-#499 or DuCan-8409.
-You can once again use a single `.` to specify 'any character
+- in 'Peripheral Name' add the full name of your device, e.g. `DuCan-A499` or `DuCan-8409`.
+You can once again use a single `.` to specify *any character*

 ![Expert Settings > Custom peripheral name](docs/config_customperipheral_name.png)